Cold-Proofing, Naturally

 First, when it’s cold outside we spend more time indoors.
 This typically means less activity and movement.
 Movement is what drives the circulation of our lymphatic system – the bodies’ immune vessel network.
 Less movement means less immune efficiency to get to any foreign bug.

 Second, because we’re spending more time indoors, days are shorter, and the sun follows a lower daily path in the sky (unless you live near the equator), we get less vitamin D. This vitamin has been shown in numerous human studies to be a remarkable immune regulator (2, 3).
+Any time you are able, weather permitting, get out in the sun!
+Even the near IR rays will penetrate through clothes and provide benefit.
+But stay warm!
+For more information, read Embrace the Sun, by Marc Sorenson; or watch related youtube videos by Roger Seheult, MD, or subscribe to his amazing medical research platform, medcram.com.

 Finally, because of the dry air from forced air heating in our homes and workplace, our mucus membranes – those delicate immune barriers in our sinuses, eyes, respiratory system, and gut – become dry, weakened, and susceptible to invaders.
 Let’s not forget one more component: the holidays.
 For some,this is a time of celebrating with multiple social festivities and family gatherings where we eat too much, drink too much, and consume more sweets.
 Throw in some stress with year-end work deadlines, gift shopping, family quarrels or other elements and regardless of whether you’ve partied like a rock star or not, the combinations can be a ‘perfect storm’ of weakening our host defense.
 It’s no surprise we get colds.
 So what to do?